egandro/nicassa-generator/README.md

 nicassa-generator is a CLI toolkit for creating source code.

-You require parsers such as nicassa-db-parser or nicassa-parser-ts-express-api
+You require parsers such as nicassa-db-parser or tsoa / swagger

 ## Installation